Production of spectator neutrons, protons and light fragments on fixed targets at NICA: Introduction

 The Ultrarelativistic Quantum Molecular Dynamics (UrQMD) model~\cite{Bass1998, Bleicher1999} is widely used to simulate hadronic interactions of nuclei.
 In particular, the UrQMD results for production of $\pi^+$ and $K^+$ in collisions of 3.2$A$~GeV Ar nuclei with C, Al, Cu, Sn and Pb were compared with the data collected in the BM@N experiment~\cite{BMN2023}.
 However, on completion of the UrQMD modeling only hadrons and free nucleons are present, not nuclear fragments.
 In this work the UrQMD model was connected to a set of models called Ablation Monte Carlo (AMC) to identify excited spectator prefragments on completion of UrQMD modeling of nucleus-nucleus collisions and then simulate prefragment decays into free nucleons and nuclei in their ground state.
 In the following such a hybrid approach is denoted as UrQMD-AMC.
 The AMC models were employed earlier in the Abrasion-Ablation Monte Carlo for Colliders model with Minimum Spanning Tree clustering (AAMCC-MST) to simulate the evolution of spectator matter in nucleus-nucleus collisions~\cite{Svetlichnyi2020, Nepeivoda2022,Vasyagina2025}.

 The production of the spectator fragments and nucleons in collisions of $10.6A$~GeV $^{197}$Au projectiles with heavy (AgBr) nuclei in nuclear emulsion and $600A$ MeV $^{124}$Sn projectiles with a $^{124}$Sn target were calculated with UrQMD-AMC and then compared with experimental data.
-The pseudorapidity distributions of neutrons, protons, deuterons and $\alpha$-particles in collisions of $3.8A$ GeV $^{124}$Xe projectiles with $^{130}$Xe repsenting CsI and $^{184}$W targets were calculated to predict the results of the BM@N and MPD experiments at NICA in the fixed-target mode.
+The pseudorapidity distributions of neutrons, protons, deuterons and $\alpha$-particles in collisions of $3.8A$ GeV $^{124}$Xe projectiles with $^{130}$Xe representing CsI and with $^{184}$W targets were calculated to predict the results of the BM@N and MPD measurements at NICA in the fixed-target mode.